arielherself/espresso/README.raw.md

 The European Commission said that the <strong>European Union</strong> would probably [avoid recession](https://www.economist.com/europe/2023/01/26/experience-from-a-past-crisis-suggests-europe-should-shake-off-any-complacency) this year, as wholesale gas prices fell below pre-war levels.
 The commission’s winter forecast was more optimistic than anticipated, with growth in the euro area predicted to hit 0.9% in 2023.
 The commision also forecast that inflation would ease in the coming months.

-A <strong>Chinese</strong> official claimed that high-altitude <strong>American balloons</strong> have illegally entered China’s airspace more than ten times since January 2022—an allegation that America promptly denied.<strong></strong>The accusation came after America shot down yet another unidentified object on Sunday in the third such [incident](https://www.economist.com/china/2023/02/07/the-lessons-from-the-chinese-spy-balloon) in North American airspace in as many days.
+A <strong>Chinese</strong> official claimed that high-altitude <strong>American balloons</strong> have illegally entered China’s airspace more than ten times since January 2022—an allegation that America promptly denied.
+The accusation came after America shot down yet another unidentified object on Sunday in the third such [incident](https://www.economist.com/china/2023/02/07/the-lessons-from-the-chinese-spy-balloon) in North American airspace in as many days.

 Tens of thousands of <strong>Israelis</strong> gathered to protest the introduction of legislation that would weaken the country’s independent judiciary.
 Israel’s parliament will begin voting on the [controversial reform bills](https://www.economist.com/middle-east-and-africa/2023/01/16/binyamin-netanyahu-rushes-to-take-on-israels-supreme-court) soon.
 On Sunday Israel’s president, whose role is largely ceremonial, asked Binyamin Netanyahu’s government to delay the votes, saying that the country was “on the brink of constitutional and social collapse”.